-An email consists of the email headers and the email message (body).
-The email headers provide you with information about the transmission of an email, from which you can obtain the following information:
+An email consists of headers and the actual content of the message (body).
+The header allows you to trace the sending process of the email.
+It forms the letterhead, from which you can determine the following information:

-The Servers involved in the transmission from sender to recipient
+The servers that were involved in the transmission from sender to recipient